leoguillaume/leoguillaume.github.io/_posts/2020-10-22-blogtutorial.md

 ![image](https://leoguillaume.github.io/assets/images/2020-22-10-blogtutorial/screenshot-3.png){:height="50%" width="50%"}

-Now you can load your blog on any web browser (it's can take few minutes).
+Now you can load your blog on any web browser (it can take few minutes).
 Congratulations, you have just put your blog online :tada:!

 ![image](https://leoguillaume.github.io/assets/images/2020-22-10-blogtutorial/screenshot-4.png)

-Ok cool but there's nothing on it yet.
+Great, but there's nothing on it yet.
 Now we're going to edit some files to give it a more personal touch.

 # Step 2: Configurations